 - I upped the vanilla extract because that stuff is amazing.

-- They recommend cooking the cookies at 300 for 20-23 minutes.
+- They recommend cooking the cookies at 300 degrees F for 20-23 minutes.
 I tested making them at 350 for 10 minutes and I couldn’t tell a difference.
 I’m all for faster cookie consumption.

 What if you don’t need this cookie recipe to be gluten free?

-If you don’t need this recipe to be gluten free, simply swap back in regular flour and regular oats at the same measurements.
+If you don’t need these famous doubletree cookies to be gluten free, simply swap back in regular flour and regular oats at the same measurements.

 What if you don’t need this chocolate chip cookie to be dairy free?